GravityPDF/gravity-pdf-documentation/docs/v6/users/setup-pdf.md

 * Optionally display the form name at the beginning of the PDF document.

 ### Show Page Names
 * When using Gravity Forms' *Page Break* fields you have the option to [name each page using the *Start Paging* field](https://www.gravityhelp.com/documentation/article/page-break/).
-When this PDF option is enabled these page names will be displayed in your PDF.
+When this PDF option is enabled, these page names will be displayed in your PDF.

 ### Show HTML Fields
 * Show your form's HTML fields in the PDF.
-* If your HTML has conditional logic this will be honoured in the PDF.
+* If your HTML has conditional logic, this will be honoured in the PDF.
 See [*Enable Conditional Logic*](#enable-conditional-logic) to disable this feature.

 ### Show Section Break Description
 * The [*Section Break* field](https://www.gravityhelp.com/documentation/article/section-break/) allows you to enter a label and description.
 By default, a PDF will only show a section break's *label*.
 Enabling this option will also show the section break description.

 ### Enable Conditional Logic
 * When this option is enabled, the Gravity Form field conditionals you set in your form will be adhered to in the PDF.
-This means if a field's conditional logic says it should be hidden then it won't be included in the PDF.
+This means if a field's conditional logic says it should be hidden, then it won't be included in the PDF.
 * This option is useful when you have [*Show Empty Fields*](#show-empty-fields) enabled.

 ### Show Empty Fields
 * By default, any field not completed by the user won't be shown in the PDF document.
-When enabled this option will display all fields, regardless of whether the user filled it out.
+When enabled, this option will display all fields, regardless of whether the user filled it out.
 * Conditional logic is honoured on all fields, including empty ones.
 See [*Enable Conditional Logic*](#enable-conditional-logic) to disable this feature.

 ### Header